GriffithUniLibrary/digital-dexterity/background.md

 By developing local Digital Dexterity support materials, Australian universities and their libraries are helping students and staff acquire the skills and knowledge required to thrive in an increasingly digital world.

-Read more about CAUL's [Digital Dexterity project](https://www.caul.edu.au/programs-projects/digital-dexterity-new-skills-learning-and-research-excellence).
+Read more about CAUL's [Digital Dexterity project](https://www.caul.edu.au/programs-projects/digital-dexterity-new-skills-learning-and-research-excellence) or return to [Griffith's Digital Dexterity self assessment tool](https://griffithunilibrary.github.io/digital-dexterity/).